 Thirdly and finally, the light that shines is about burning out for others.

-My dear students I take this opportunity to wish you the very best in your academics and in your nursing career.
+My dear graduates I take this opportunity to wish you the very best in your academics and in your nursing career.
 Let the beginning that you make today always inspire you to cherish and uphold the values and traditions of the nursing profession.

 Remember what Jesus Christ said,